 Although some children in early childcare programs in Monroe County receive Early Learning Coalition subsidy vouchers, the grant aims to assist students whose families earn too much to qualify for these vouchers yet cannot afford to pay full rates for quality childcare.
 The “Success by 6” funding bridges this gap between tuition costs and ability to pay, especially for low-income families who do not have the resources for any extra expenses.

-Thank you to Ocean Reef Community Foundation for helping UWFK meet this need.
+Thank you to Ocean Reef Community Foundation for helping UWFK meet this need in Monroe County.